-We’ve compiled an extensive list of free tools for teaching that will take your classroom to the next level and transform passive learning into active exploration.
-For the sake of convenience, we have grouped the tools carefully.
-Check out this listicle and experiment with the tools to find out which ones work best in your local context.
+We’ve compiled an extensive list of our favorite online teaching tools that will take your classroom to the next level and transform passive learning into active exploration.
+For the sake of convenience, we have grouped the solutions carefully.
+Check out this listicle and experiment with the tools for educators to find out which ones work best in your local context.

-This is a category of dynamic and interactive educational tools that make learning engaging for the students.
-They give life to your lessons with sound, videos, infographics, assessments, quizzes, and animation.
+This is a category of dynamic and interactive tools for teaching that can make learning more engaging.
+They give life to your lessons and remote learning sessions with sound, videos, infographics, assessments, tests, and animation.

 1. iSpring Free

-iSpring Free is an eLearning authoring tool that allows you to turn boring PowerPoint presentations into mobile-compatible online courses with quizzes.
-The main advantage of the tool is its simplicity.
+you to turn a boring PowerPoint presentation into a mobile-compatible online course with quizzes.
+The main advantage of this interactive learning tool is its simplicity.
 Its intuitive interface enables any novice course developer to create an unlimited number of courses quickly and easily.

-Kahoot is a game-based learning platform that lets you create fun learning games.
+Kahoot is a game-based learning platform that is great for creating content such as fun activities and learning games for students.
 You can make quizzes on any topic and in any language, and customize those quizzes with videos, diagrams, and images.
 Students participate in “kahoots” (games) by logging the game codes on their device or application.

-Starfall is an online service that was initially designed to teach children to read.
-Its phonics-based learning model supports online games and print series, which can be downloaded for use at home and in the classroom.
+Starfall is an online service that was initially designed to teach kids to read.
+Its phonics-based learning model supports online games and print series, which can be downloaded for use at home and in the classroom for little students.
 Now, it also features animated songs, movies, and mathematics activities for Pre-K, Kindergarten, and Grades 1 to 3.

-CommonLit is a database of literary instructional materials that you can use to develop lessons.
+CommonLit is a database of literary educational materials that you can access to develop lessons.
 You can choose a lesson from the digital library, share it with your students, assign them text-based questions, and analyze their performance.

-Quill is a platform that has a set of tools for teaching writing, vocabulary, and grammar and includes over 400 exercises.
-You can guide your students to learn by reconstructing sentences, proofreading passages, writing new passages, and more.
+Quill is a platform that has a set of creative tools for teaching writing, vocabulary, and grammar and includes over 400 exercises.
+You can guide your students to learn by reconstructing sentences, proofreading passages, creating new passages, and more.

-Plickers is a card activity that lets you poll your class, without the need for student devices.
-You just need to give each student a card (a “paper clicker”) and use your Android smartphone or tablet to scan them to do instant checks for understanding, exit tickets, and impromptu polls.
+Plickers is a card activity that lets you poll your class, without the need for a student device.
+You just need to give students cards (“paper clickers”) and use your Android smartphone or tablet to scan them to do instant checks for understanding, exit tickets, and impromptu polls.